 Chelan PUD shall maintain two fixed monitoring stations at Rocky Reach Dam to monitor TDG levels annually from April through August in the forebay and tailrace for the term of the New License and any subsequent annual licenses, or until such monitoring is no longer required by Ecology, whichever occurs sooner.
 The monitoring point for TDG in the tailrace shall be moved to a location at or near the Juvenile Bypass System outfall as soon as practicable, but no later than year two of the New License.
-If it is not feasible to conduct TDG monitoring at this site, an alternate location may be developed, provided that if such alternate location is not representative of levels of TDG from spillway flows in the tailrace below the spillway.
+If it is not feasible to conduct TDG monitoring at this site, an alternate location may be developed, provided that if such alternate location is not representative of levels of TDG from spillway flows in the tailrace, measurements at the alternate location shall be indexed to the actual TDG levels in the tailrace below the spillway.
 TDG will be monitored hourly from April through August at those two stations and data will be posted on a daily basis to Chelan PUD's web page and various web-accessible databases used by Ecology and regional fish management agencies.